-- 49. Encourages the United Nations Industrial Development Organization to contribute actively within its mandate to the discussions during the Fourth International Conference on Financing for Development, to be held in Spain from 30 June to 3 July 2025, in line with the Addis Ababa Action Agenda, which recognized, inter alia, the critical importance of industrial development for developing countries as a critical source of economic growth, economic diversification and value addition; - 50.
-Also encourages the United Nations Industrial Development Organization to contribute within its mandate to the Second World Summit for Social Development, to be held in Qatar from 4 to 6 November 2025, given the strong linkages between inclusive and sustainable industrialization and the three pillars of social development; - 51.
-Reaffirms the commitment at the very heart of the 2030 Agenda to leave no one behind and commit to taking more tangible steps to support people in vulnerable situations and the most vulnerable countries and to reach the furthest behind first; - 52.
+- 50. Requests the United Nations Industrial Development Organization, within its mandate, to contribute to and support the implementation of the Doha Programme of Action for the Least Developed Countries, the Antigua and Barbuda Agenda for Small Island Developing States: A Renewed Declaration for Resilient Prosperity and the new Programme of Action for Landlocked Developing Countries, particularly those targets and priorities related to industrialization and the building of resilient economies; - 51.
+Encourages the United Nations Industrial Development Organization to contribute actively within its mandate to the discussions during the Fourth International Conference on Financing for Development, to be held in Spain from 30 June to 3 July 2025, in line with the Addis Ababa Action Agenda, which recognized, inter alia, the critical importance of industrial development for developing countries as a critical source of economic growth, economic diversification and value addition; - 52.
+Also encourages the United Nations Industrial Development Organization to contribute within its mandate to the Second World Summit for Social Development, to be held in Qatar from 4 to 6 November 2025, given the strong linkages between inclusive and sustainable industrialization and the three pillars of social development; - 53.
+Reaffirms the commitment at the very heart of the 2030 Agenda to leave no one behind and commit to taking more tangible steps to support people in vulnerable situations and the most vulnerable countries and to reach the furthest behind first; - 54.
 Requests the Secretary-General to submit to the General Assembly at its eighty-first session a report on the implementation of the present resolution, and decides to include in the provisional agenda of its eighty-first session, under the item entitled "Eradication of poverty and other development issues", the sub-item entitled "Industrial development cooperation".